calvinhendriks/MKW-LAN-Brainslug/README.md

 - BrawlBoxGaming for the KamekLoader itself (https://github.com/Brawlboxgaming/VP-Source)
 - Wiimm for his awesome work on Wiimms Mario Kart Fun (https://wiki.tockdom.com/wiki/Wiimms_Mario_Kart_Fun_2022-11) (and Wiimmfi and much more ofcourse)

+## 9. FAQ
+- Why do i need to format twice.
+The SD/SDHC/SDXC memory cards have a "Protected Area" on the card for the SD standard's security function.
+The SD Formatter (from SD Associatino) does not format the "Protected Area".
+The Wii is very picky when it comes to SD cards.
+I got the best results if i first ran this formatter.
+However, this tool sets the cluster size based on the total size of the SD card.
+According to this page (https://wiibrew.org/wiki/SD/SDHC_card_compatibility_tests), issues can sometimes be fixed by setting cluster size to 4096 bytes.
+This is where FAT32 GUI Formatter comes in.